pomdtr/smallweb.run/www/index.md

     details: No build or deploy step is required.
 Just save your changes and refresh your browser.
   - icon: 🔐
     title: Secure by Default
     details: Each smallweb app is sandboxed using Deno.
-By default, it only has access to it's own folder.
+By default, it only has access to its own folder.
   - icon: 🚀
     title: Deploy anywhere
     details: The whole smallweb codebase is compiled to a single binary.
 You can run it on your local machine, a VPS, or a cloud provider.